das-Vogelmann-Institut/RozhlasDownloader/README.md

 ## Installation

-This smol tool uses poetry to manaage dependencies.
+This smol tool uses poetry to manage dependencies.
 So, to get everything ready run:

 > poetry install